mirapy-org/mirapy/README.rst

 - Astronomical Image Reconstruction using Autoencoder
 - Classification of the first catalog of variable stars by ATLAS
 - HTRU1 Pulsar Dataset Image Classification using Convolutional Neural Network
-- Variable star Classification using Recurrent Neural Network (RNN)
+- OGLE Catalogue Variable Star Classification using Recurrent Neural Network (RNN)
 - 2D and 3D visualization of feature sets using Principal Component Analysis (PCA)
 - Curve Fitting using Autograd (basic implementation)